Pictured above: Comfortroot (Hibiscus aculeatus) by Eleanor Dietrich. Click on terms for botanical definitions. View post as a PDF.

-Comfortroot, also known as pineland hibiscus, is a large perennial wildflower.
-Its showy blooms are 3-4” wide, with five cream-colored petals that have scalloped edges and appear pleated.
+Comfortroot’s showy blooms are 3–4 inches wide, with five cream-colored petals that have scalloped edges and appear pleated.
 The bloom’s center is a deep purplish-red.
 The plant has a semi-woody base from which multiple stems emerge.
 Leaves are palmate and scabrous with toothed margins.
 They are alternately arranged.
 Seeds are borne in large scabrous capsules.
 Stems are also scabrous.

-The common name comfortroot may allude to the belief that the plant’s mucilaginous roots has soothing properties.
+The common name Comfortroot may allude to the belief that the plant’s mucilaginous roots have soothing properties.